redpanda-data/connect/docs/inputs/README.md

 multiple parts are consumed as a batch of messages, where each body part is a message of the batch.

-EXPERIMENTAL: It's possible to return a message body from this endpoint using [synchronous responses](../sync_responses.md).
-This feature is considered experimental and therefore subject to change outside of major version releases.

 #### `ws_path` (defaults to `/post/ws`)

 Creates a websocket connection, where payloads received on the socket are passed through the pipeline as a batch of one message.

-EXPERIMENTAL: It's possible to return a message body from this websocket using [synchronous responses](../sync_responses.md).
-This feature is considered experimental and therefore subject to change outside of major version releases.

 ### Metadata